neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

 each differing in its structure, level of detail and the datatypes they cover.

-Here, we provide a simple schema that you can use to get started with adding metadata to your project.
+Here, we provide a simple schema that you can use to get started with adding metadata to your NeuroBlueprint project.
 You are free to add metadata fields if you wish, but at the end of this guide we recommend fields that can go in each section.